12 Common Beginner Writing Mistakes You Must Avoid

 It’s easy to fall into using the same sentence structure throughout your story.
 This is especially common when using a noun followed by a verb in the first person, such as “He goes, he does, she leaves, they return.”
 The reading gets monotonous fast when you use this basic sentence structure.

-Even if different things are happening, it begins to feel as if you’re reading the same sentence (or a variation of it) over and over again.
+Even if different things are happening, it begins to feel as if you’re reading the same sentence (or a variation) repeatedly.
 This is because you are.
 As the writer, try to play with your language a bit more.
 Take a repetitive sentence like this:

 “He walks down the street every morning, he nods to his neighbors, and he sips his coffee at the corner café.”